 Earlier today we wrote another post about the illegality of possessing both a Medical Marijuana Card (MMC) and a Concealed Weapon & Firearm License (CWFL) in Florida.
-For background, it will help if you read that post first.
-(Click Here).
+For background, it will help if you read this post first.
 Why have we spent so much time and energy trying to clear the air and settle the debate over whether it is lawful or not to possess a CWFL and a MMC?
 The answer is simple.
 BECAUSE IT MATTERS.
 Assume that the people who constantly post that nothing will happen to you if you have both are correct.
 Assume that the federal government continues to spend their resources elsewhere and continues to choose not to pursue those who are violating federal law.
 What difference does it then make to those who possess both a firearm and use medical marijuana.
 A great deal of difference!
 Below, you will find just two quick examples of why it matters.

 Why have a firearm?